-To handle this situation, use workshop types.
 When you add the types to Workshop Butler, trainers have to select one during the creation of events.
 Thus they can only create the events you gave them access for.

-- Workshop Butler API and official website integration plugins, so the list of upcoming events can be filtered by workshop types
+- Workshop Butler API and official website integration plugins, so the list of upcoming events can be filtered by event types

-- In various tables, charts and reports so you can compare the number of workshops, ratings, NPS, feedback and other parameters.
+- In various tables, charts, and reports so you can compare the number of events, ratings, NPS, feedback, and other parameters.

 - License types, allowing you to automatically give access to selected types based on the license type